ajaini/alienadvbot/README.md

-# EstherBot built using the Smooch Bot example
+# AlienadvBot built using the Smooch Bot example
 If you want a slightly more sophisticated setup and are comfortable using the console then go see the original here: https://github.com/smooch/smooch-bot-example

 ## Build Your Bot